Create and deploy a function using the command line or control panel.

 Schedule functions to run periodically.

-You can invoke long-running functions asynchronously using the doctl command line tool or the Functions REST API.
+command line tool or the Functions REST API.
 You cannot run functions invoked as web functions asynchronously.

 Namespaces are a level of isolation and organization for functions and their settings.
 All functions and projects must be created in a namespace.

 Namespaces are a level of isolation and organization for functions and their settings.
 All functions and projects must be created in a namespace.
-Destroying a namespace permanently deletes all of its projects and functions.
+Destroying a namespace permanently destroys all of its projects and functions.